 These are what is illustrated in the table in the previous section.
 They are designed to compensation personal injury victims for the suffering, pain and loss of amenity caused by their injuries.

 In addition to general damages, a claim for compensation may include special damages.
 These are designed to compensate claimants for quantifiable financial expenses caused by their injuries.
-To find out what special damages could be claimed, see the sections below.
+Special damages that could be claimed:

 Every employer in the UK has a legal responsibility to abide by Health and Safety Regulations.
 The Health and Safety at Work etc Act 1974 requires all employers to ensure that, as far as could be considered reasonably practicable, the workplace and systems of work do not cause risk to health and are safe.